WebAssembly/WASI/docs/DesignPrinciples.md

 We recognize that this approach has tradeoffs.
-It often does take more work to design and implement the compatibility layers needed to support existing applications than if we just always made WASI always expose POSIX-style APIs directly.
+It often does take more work to design and implement the compatibility layers needed to support existing applications than if we just made WASI always expose POSIX-style APIs directly.
 And, even when we do have compatibility mechanisms, they aren't always the most locally optimal ones.
 The compatibility layer overhead is usually quite modest, but it is present.